fmitchell/jTweet-oauth/README.md

 # jQuery Twitter Plugin with OAuth support #
+**Version:** 0.5
 This plugin build arround the twitteroauth library to create an easy to use way of grabbing tweets from Twitter's 1.1 api

+## TODO ##
+1. Basic CSS
+2. PHP Mem Cache

 ## Implementation ##
-1. Include jquery, modernizr, and the plugin javascript
+1. Include jquery, modernizr, and the plugin javascript as scripts
-2. Include php folder
-3. Setup OAuth (see below steps for OAuth Setup)
+2. Setup OAuth (see below steps for OAuth Setup)
+3. Fill out the application keys in config.php
-4. Execute the plugin
+4. Call the jquery method
 5. Enjoy :-)

 Sample Call